City Museum in the Cultural Center House "Catoir"

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.

-• The name or logo of the facility is clearly recognizable from the outside.
+• The name or logo of the City Museum in the Cultural Center in Haus Catoir is clearly recognizable from the outside.

 • There is no colored or pictorial guidance system available.